Face to face with Álvaro Siza on 14th October at 3.00 PM. A Future Builders exclusive!

 Coming soon!
 The final session

-Future Builders’ final guest will be architect, scholar and academic teacher, Bogdan Zaha, of Zaha Hadid Architects Ltd. His designs have been the basis for buildings such as a futuristic arts centre in Abu Dhabi, a new airport building in Beijing and Terminal 6 at London’s Heathrow Airport.
+Future Builders’ final guest will be architect, scholar and academic teacher, Bogdan Zaha, of Zaha Hadid Architects Ltd. His designs have been the basis for buildings such as a futuristic arts center in Abu Dhabi, a new airport building in Beijing and Terminal 6 at London’s Heathrow Airport.
 His areas of expertise are parametric modelling and advanced geometric design methodologies.
 Both those topics will feature in the discussion during the Future Builders interview with him.

 We look forward to seeing you there!